 If I Had to Do It All Over Again

 While I love writing content and owning my own websites, it is a ton of work.
 Competition is fierce.
 The search engine algorithms are always changing.
-You can be at the top of the world today, yet have your website deindexed tomorrow.
+You can be at the top of the world today, yet lose your rankings the next time Google does an update.

 If I knew what I knew now and I was starting all over again, I would definitely do things differently.
 What would I do?